Effects of cannabis: Cannabinoids and cannabinoid receptors

 The most prevalent psychoactive substances in cannabis are cannabinoids, particularly THC.
 Some varieties, having undergone careful selection and growing techniques, can yield as much as 34% THC.
-Another psychoactive cannabinoid present in Cannabis sativa is tetrahydrocannabivarin (THCV), but it is only found in small amounts and is a cannabinoid antagonist.
+Another psychoactive cannabinoid present in Cannabis sativa is tetrahydrocannabivarin (THCV), but it is found in only small amounts and is a cannabinoid antagonist.

 There are similar compounds in cannabis that do not exhibit psychoactive response but are obligatory for functionality: cannabidiol (CBD), an isomer of THC; cannabivarin (CBV), an analog of cannabinol (CBN) with a different side chain, cannabidivarin (CBDV), an analog of CBD with a different side chain, and cannabinolic acid.
-CBD is believed to regulate the metabolism of THC by inactivating cytochrome P450 enzymes that metabolize drugs; one such mechanism is via generation of carbon monoxide (a pharmacologically active neurotransmitter) by upon metabolism of CBD.
+CBD is believed to regulate the metabolism of THC by inactivating cytochrome P450 enzymes that metabolize drugs; one such mechanism is via generation of carbon monoxide (a pharmacologically active neurotransmitter) upon metabolism of CBD.
 THC is converted rapidly to 11-hydroxy-THC, which is also pharmacologically active, so the euphoria outlasts measurable THC levels in blood.